-Rio or Funchal it isn't, but the largest carnival in Croatia provides a good excuse to tarry in Rijeka between mid-January and Ash Wednesday.
-The festivities include pageants, street dances, concerts, masked balls, …
+Rio it isn't, but the largest carnival in Croatia provides a good excuse to tarry in Rijeka between mid-January and Ash Wednesday.
+The festivities include pageants, street dances, concerts, masked balls, exhibitions…

-This Venetian-inspired event takes over the town for three days from 8–10 August, with concerts on four stages, people dressed in medieval costumes and around 200 stalls selling traditional food and handicrafts.
+This Venetian-inspired event takes over the town for three days, with concerts on four stages, people dressed in medieval costumes, and around 200 stalls selling traditional food and handicrafts.

 In the warmer months Opatija's open-air theatre by the waterfront plays host to live music (including classical, jazz and international pop acts), theatre, ballet and cinema.